Henrik Lundqvist joins group of legends who came to Washington in twilight of their careers

 Bruce Smith

-One day after the Buffalo Bills released Smith for salary cap considerations in February 2000, Washington signed the veteran pass rusher to a five-year, $25 million deal.
+One day after the Buffalo Bills released Smith for salary cap reasons in February 2000, Washington signed the pass rusher to a five-year, $25 million deal.

 “It’s the missing link — a pure pass rusher who is best of class,” Washington owner Daniel Snyder said of the 36-year-old Smith, who spent the first 15 seasons of his career in Buffalo, making 13 Pro Bowls and climbing to No. 2 on the NFL’s all-time sack list.
 “I was shocked that the opportunity was about.”

-Smith was just one of a flurry of free agent signings that included Deion Sanders, Jeff George, Adrian Murrell and Mark Carrier, making them the favorites to repeat as division champs.
+Smith was just one of a flurry of free agent signings that included Deion Sanders, Jeff George, Adrian Murrell and Mark Carrier, making Washington the favorite to repeat as division champion.
 Smith had 10 sacks in his first season in Washington, but Coach Norv Turner was fired after Week 14 and the team finished a disappointing 8-8.

 It didn’t get much better.